New Leadership: An overview of the best modern leadership styles

 reading time: ca. 6 minutes

 • Traditional leadership styles don't meet the challenges of the modern working world any longer.
-Instead, leadership styles that focus on cooperation, empowerment and the distribution of responsibility are moving into the spotlight.
+Instead, modern forms of leadership that focus on cooperation, empowerment, and the distribution of responsibility are moving into the spotlight.

-• The approach of these leadership styles is to empower and motivate employees so that they independently pursue goals and find their way to achieve them.
+• The approach of these leadership styles is to empower and motivate employees so that they independently pursue goals.

-The way of working has changed dramatically over the last decades.
-Classical leadership methods are no longer up-to-date instead, new leadership styles and leader competencies are becoming relevant.
+The way we work has changed dramatically over the last decades.
+Traditional leadership methods are no longer up-to-date instead, new leadership styles and leader competencies are gaining relevance.
 In the age of New Work, mobile working, and digitalisation, new leadership focuses on empowerment and personal responsibility instead of “work to rule”.

 Top-down orders, strict hierarchies, and control?
 That is history.
-In the modern and digital working world, leadership is completely different.
-The leaders of the future are more "coach" than "boss".
-They shall inspire, advise, and support instead of command.
+The leaders of the future are more “coach” than “boss”.
+They inspire, advise, and support instead of command.

-It is no surprise that the traditional way of leadership has had its day – and is replaced by new, adapted leadership styles such as Shared Leadership or Empowering Leadership.
+It is no surprise that the traditional way of leadership has outlived its usefulness.
+To make New Work possible at all, new leadership styles such as shared leadership, inspirational leadership, or empowering leadership are necessary.

 What is New Leadership?